abhisheksharma1310/contact-management-app-with-charts-and-maps/README.md

 The app allows you to manage contacts, view charts showing COVID-19 cases fluctuations, and visualize COVID-19 data on a world map.

+<a href="https://glittery-kringle-992617.netlify.app/">Click here to view a live demo</a>

 ## Features

 - Add, view, edit, and delete contacts